whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 There were two outcomes with the new SF OpenData neighbourhood records.
 These outcomes were either:

-* **A** - The modified SF OpenData record was joined to an existing Who's On First (WOF) record, the existing WOF geometry was archived as an alt-geometry, and the SF OpenData was added to the record's default geometry.
+* **A** - The modified SF OpenData record was joined to an existing Who's On First (WoF) record, the existing WoF geometry was archived as an alt-geometry, and the SF OpenData was added to the record's default geometry.
 Names were also updated.

 * **B** - The modified government-provided record did not join to an existing record.
 A new ID and record for the neighbourhood feature was created.
-We need to add a new WOF record for this place.
+We need to add a new WoF record for this place.

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/all_hoods.png">